Prorate calculator — split any amount day-exact.

 Proration is the accounting technique of dividing a single amount across a period of time based on usage, delivery, or presence.
 If a service spans more than one accounting period — say, a subscription running from February 15, 2024 to January 15, 2025 — you can't recognize the full revenue in one period.
 You must allocate it day-exact to each period the service was actually rendered.

 A prorate calculator does this math.
 Enter the service period dates and the total amount.
 The calculator returns the proportional share for each fiscal period the service covers.
-For a CHF 12,000 invoice covering 336 days in 2024 and 30 days in 2025, you'd get CHF 11,013.70 in 2024 and CHF 986.30 in 2025 — summing to the original amount with no rounding error.
+For a CHF 12,000 invoice covering 321 days in 2024 and 15 days in 2025 (336 days total), you'd get CHF 11,464.29 in 2024 and CHF 535.71 in 2025 — summing to the original amount exactly.

 How proration works (the formula)